 Well, I understand what you are feeling.
 You should sit down and try to figure out what you really want.
 If you are getting so scared something is wrong.
 Maybe you feel that there are many things out there a lot more exciting than a committed relationship.

 First of all find out what you want, and then talk about it with the guy you are dating.

 I hear you… I’ve never been in an actual official relationship, perhaps for this reason.
 Sometimes I feel like I’m getting too attached to someone, so then I go and flirt with other guys :/ it’s a bad habit.

 If you want to talk about this via messaging, feel free.
-I’m kind of in the same boat.posted over 3 years ago
+I’m kind of in the same boat.posted about 4 years ago

 I date around. because i haven’t found anyone to be serious about. but in my area people don’t really do that. they date one person at a time get really serious and then they get their heart broken.

 the thing about it is. always have a good friendship before you decide to get serious.
 Because true Friendship can withstand the scariest changes.

 Thanks so much for your advice guys :) I feel so much better after reading your posts… I really thought I was the only one!